-The student is familiar with the basic legal system of freight forwarding.

-The student is able to recognize and apply the legal rules for freight forwarding tasks.

-The student strives for completeness in the acquisition of knowledge, co-operates with the teacher and other students, is open towards new and innovative ideas, researches, and uses information technology and computing tools for its work.

-The student is sensitive towards the environmental and social aspects of freight forwarding, asks for professional opinions of others, makes responsible decisions in organising the freight forwarding tasks, manages the challenges responsibly.
+- a) knowledge: the student is familiar with the basic legal system of freight forwarding. - b) skills: The student is able to recognize and apply the legal rules for freight forwarding tasks. - c) attitude: the student strives for completeness in the acquisition of knowledge, co-operates with the teacher and other students, is open towards new and innovative ideas, researches, and uses information technology and computing tools for its work. - d) autonomy and responsibility: the student is sensitive towards the environmental and social aspects of freight forwarding, asks for professional opinions of others, makes responsible decisions in organising the freight forwarding tasks, manages the challenges responsibly.